The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 - Total & Free Testosterone

-Ultrasound imaging might also assess testicular volume helping identify underlying causes affecting genital development.
+Ultrasound imaging might also be used in selected cases to assess testicular volume or identify underlying causes affecting genital development.

 Mental Well-being & Realistic Expectations About Penis Size